-SAMA's activities in the highly competitive and extremely complicated private healthcare industry in South Africa are driven by SAMA's Private Practice Department, (PPD).
-This department focuses on issues that affect doctors in private practice and strives to improve not only their financial viability but also their quality of life.
-Its actions are mandated by the two private practice committees: the General Practitioners' Private Practice Committee, (GPPPC) and the Specialists' Private Practice Committee, (SPPC).
+SAMA's activities in the highly competitive and extremely complicated private healthcare industry in South Africa are spearheaded by the Department of Private Practice (PPD).
+PPD derives its mandate from the two private practice committees: the General Practitioners Private Practice Committee and the Specialists’ Private Practice Committee.
+The Department focuses on issues that affect doctors in private practice and strives to improve not only their financial viability but also their quality of life.
+This is achieved through extensive engagement with a number strategic stakeholders and ensuring that the voice of General Practitioners and Specialists in private practice is duly heard.

-The PPD strives to promote and strengthen the clinical independence of private medical practitioners in South Africa in order to allow them the freedom to provide a world class service to their patients.
-It is by fighting for a fair and equitable remuneration for our members that they in turn can afford to give freely of their time to help those who cannot afford to pay for healthcare.
+The PPD at all times, strives to promote and strengthen the clinical independence of private medical practitioners in South Africa in order to allow them the freedom to provide a world class service to their patients.
+Fair and equitable remuneration is critical in this regard.
+PPD is therefore engaged in a number of initiatives that are looking at alternative remuneration models.

 SAMA supports the principles of equality under the law, and the right to practice your chosen profession without outside interference.
 To that end the PPD engages on a daily basis with all the key industry stakeholders such as: the Department of Health, the Health Professionals Council, the Council for Medical Schemes, the Competition Commission, the Board of Healthcare Funders, individual medical schemes, managed healthcare companies, Independent Practitioners Organisations, medical scheme administrators, hospital groups, insurance companies, pharmaceutical companies and a myriad other organisations in the greater healthcare industry on behalf of our members.